junior-devleague/pet-store/README.md

 4. For each pet profile:
   a.
 Create a Header containing the pets name using a header tag smaller than `h1`.
   b.
 Create the pets profile photo using a image tag and set the value of the id attribute to `pet-image`.
   c.
-Create the description of the pet using either either a paragraph element (p) or a list element (ol/ul + li!).
+Create the description of the pet using either either a paragraph element tag or a list element tag.

 *BONUS* Wouldn't it be cool if each profile could make a sound?
 Hint: Use a `audio` tag!